Wisc-HCI/CoFrame/evd_ros_backend/evd_ros_ur_bringup/README.md

 # evd_ros_ur_bringup
+EvD is an education system developed for collaborative manufacturing robots (e.g., Universal Robots, Franka Emika) with the goal of overlaying an expert's view of a task onto the operator's.
+We aim to improve understanding of the task such that operators can make informed changes to their program.

 This configuration can be used to connect the EvD core infrastructure to either a physical UR robot or to a URSim application.
 The URSim may either be